-Before the Morning service: from 8:30-10:00am Before the Afternoon service: from 3:30-5:00pm
+Before the Morning service: from 8:30-9:30am Before the Afternoon service: from 3:30-4:30pm

-- Torahs may only be handled by the clergy or other authorized Temple personnel. - Photography and video-recording are not permitted during the service. - A certificate of insurance from your photographer must be submitted to the Executive Director one month prior to your service. - Kol Ami videotapes all B'nai Mitzvah services and a DVD copy is included as part of your B'nai Mitzvah fee.
+- Torahs may only be handled by the clergy or other authorized Temple personnel. - Photography and video-recording are not permitted during the service. - A certificate of insurance from your photographer must be submitted to the Executive Director one month prior to your service.